TheNotary/dokku_cache/README.md

 ## Concept

-Ordinarily when you deploy to dokku (consider a rails app), the following online activity take place:
+Ordinarily when you deploy to dokku (consider a rails app) the following online activity take place:

  - It first goes online to look up any custom build packs...